Meanders, hyperelliptic pillowcase covers, and the Johnson filtration: Introduction

 Meanders are special planar curve and arc systems that have been historically well-studied in many areas of mathematics, computer science and physics.
 Indeed, it is possible to argue that they were studied as early as 1912 by Poincaré in his investigations of certain annular diffeomorphisms~\cite{P}.
 More recently, they have been studied by Arnol'd (who introduced the term meander) in the setting of algebraic geometry~\cite{Arn}, and by Ko-Smolinsky in the study of 3-manifold invariants~\cite{Ko-S}.
 In computer science, they are related to the study of Jordan sequences, while in physics they are relevant to the study of compact polymer folding, the Temperley-Lieb algebra, matrix models, and (2+1)-dimensional gravity.
 Moreover, their enumeration still proves to be a challenging open problem.
 We direct the reader to the works of Lando-Zvonkin~\cite{LZ}, Di Francesco-Golinelli-Guitter~\cite{DiFGG1,DiFGG2}, and Jensen~\cite{Jen} for more details.

 For the purposes of the current work, we are interested in the fact that meanders can be viewed as filling pairs on the punctured sphere.
 Specifically, a pair of non-homotopically trivial simple closed curves on a surface, minimising their intersections up to homotopy, are said to be a filling pair if their complement is a disjoint union of at most once-punctured disks.
 One can extend this definition to the notion of a filling set of curves (a pair being the case where the set is of size two).
 Each intersection between the curves in a filling set is 4-valent and so, since the complementary regions are at most-once punctured disks, the dual complex on the surface is a tiling of the surface by squares.
 Realising each square as a unit Euclidean square, we realise the surface itself as a pillowcase cover - that is, as a branched cover of the four-times punctured sphere (the pillowcase).
 Equivalently, we equip the surface with a meromorphic quadratic differential that is a cover of a quadratic differential on the pillowcase.
 So meanders, being filling pairs on the sphere, give rise to pillowcase covers of genus zero.
-In fact, coming specifically from filling pairs, these are examples of $[1,1]$-pillowcase covers.
-See Section~\ref{s:QDs} for more details.
+In fact, coming specifically from filling pairs, these are examples of a type of pillowcase cover called a $[1,1]$-pillowcase cover.
+A $[1,1]$-pillowcase cover is a pillowcase cover that simultaneously has a single horizontal cylinder (coming from one of the curves in the filling pair) and a single vertical cylinder (coming from the other curve in the filling pair).
+See Section~\ref{s:QDs} for more details and definitions.

 The moduli space of integrable meromorphic quadratic differentials on a closed Riemann surface of genus $g\geq 0$ is a disjoint union

 where $\calH_{g}$ is the subset of those quadratic differentials that are global squares of Abelian differentials.
 Note that $\calH_{g}$ is empty in genus zero.
 Again, we direct the reader to Section~\ref{s:QDs} for more details - we include only enough here to be able to state our main results.
 Both components in this union are themselves disjoint unions of subsets called strata, where the disjoint union is parameterised by the orders of the zeros of the quadratic differential: